Jess Janz

 I was like, woo, we're not just hanging out.

-That's OK.
+That's okay.

-But are we in general in the way that we move through our communities and in our neighborhoods, like interacting and like inviting more people to speak with us, whether it's sitting down for dinner is a significant, you know, commitment of time.
+But are we, in general, in the way that we move through our communities and in our neighborhoods, like, interacting and, like, inviting more people to speak with us?

-Uh, but I think, I think that we kind of practice individualism in the way that we move through our day to day.
+But I think, I think that we kind of practice individualism in the way that we move through our day to day.

-And that's like another element to this of like, are we, we look at Norbert and we're like, you're so sad, but we're like, okay, am I interacting with Norbert at any point throughout my movement throughout the neighborhood?
+And that's like another element to this of like, are we, we look at Norbert and we're like, you're so sad, but we're like, okay, am I interacting with Norbert at any point throughout my movement, throughout the neighborhood?

 Yeah, well, I've been running this dinner since 2017.